tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 1. Change its size to 24 pt.

 Start working on a project
-     When you have reached the point that you are going to start a project (whether it isn’t started yet, or it is in the hold or obsoleted phase), you do the followings:
+     When you have reached the point that you are going to start a project (whether it isn't started yet, or it is in the hold or obsoleted phase), you do the followings:

 1. Move the project note wherever it was to the 1_ongoing notebook.
-2. If you are using the admin note, change the project status to ONGOING.
+1. If you are using the admin note, change the project status to ONGOING.
-3. If you are using log notes, log that you have started a new subtask.
+1. If you are using log notes, log that you have started a new subtask.

 ## Finish working on a subtask

-When you finish your work on a subtask (it doesn’t matter if you have finished it completely or just start something else) you can do the followings:
+When you finish your work on a subtask (it doesn't matter if you have finished it completely or just start something else) you can do the followings:

-1. Update the Last modified field in the project note’s header section for the current subtask with the current timestamp.
+1. Update the Last modified field in the project note's header section for the current subtask with the current timestamp.
 1. If you are using log notes, log that you have finished work on a subtask.

 ## Putting a project to hold

 If you stuck with the current project you working in, you can put in hold, while you waiting to be able to continue the work.

-1. Update the Last modified field in the project note’s header section for the last subtask you have worked on with the current timestamp.
+1. Update the Last modified field in the project note's header section for the last subtask you have worked on with the current timestamp.
 1. Move the project note to the 2_on_hold notebook by drag and drop.
 1. If you are using the admin note, change the project status to ON_HOLD.
 1. If you are using log notes, log that you have put a project on hold.